 After the usual starting gradual downhill you’ll have pretty gentle rolling terrain on the lower lake trails and then you’ll have the main uphill from just over 2500m to around 3135m (so just over 600m long).
 Then some more rolling before another long gradual downhill.
-Then you have about 300m of climbing back into the stadium complex before a finishing flatter stretch.
+Then you have a stretch of mixed steepness climbs back into the stadium complex before a finishing flatter stretch.

 It will pay to train and race (if possible) on some longer hills so that you are ready for this part of the course, but the difficulty rating here is not crazy so don’t go too out of your way to prep.

 At least half of this loop is exactly what it sounds like.

 After the usual starting gradual downhill there is a super easy section before a steady half kilometer climb from 2000-2500m.
 Then the loop enters essentially the “suburbs” of Beitostolen running through various neighborhoods with rolling terrain until doing a slight net downhill back to the stadium.

 Although the profile is pretty basic, this section will likely be the most varied with snow conditions as there are some road crossings and you may encounter all sorts of interesting stuff in the neighborhoods :-) while the early km’s offer beautiful skiing along the edge of one of the lakes and some lovely views of the nearby western mountains.